Brecon Circular via Y Gaer Battle and Pen Y Crug Walk

 Travel

-Brecon Bus Interchange, map reference SO 047 285, is 227 km west northwest of Charing Cross, 136m above sea level and in ,b>Powys, Wales.
+Brecon Bus Interchange, map reference SO 047 285, is 227 km west northwest of Charing Cross, 136m above sea level and in Powys, Wales.
 It is served by lines

-• T4 (Cardiff- Pontypridd–Merthyr Tydfil – Brecon– Newtown), with 6 buses a day Mon-Sat and 5 on Sundays and Bank Holidays
+• T4 (Cardiff- Pontypridd–Merthyr Tydfil – Brecon– Newtown), with up to 10 buses a day Mon-Sat and 12 on Sundays

 Saturday Walkers’ Club: This walk is doable as a daywalk from London, especially if you have motorised transport, but also if taking trains to Cardiff, Abergavenny or Neath/Swansea to connect to above buses.